 How Egg Freezing Works

 Egg freezing is a process to freeze your eggs for use at a later date.
-You will meet with fertility specialists for a fertility assessment, and to discuss the options for egg freezing.
+You will meet with fertility specialists for a fertility assessment, and to discuss the options.
 Once you determine that egg freezing is the right step for you, you will be put on hormone injections to help the ovaries produce multiple eggs in one menstrual cycle.
 Most women are prescribed 8 to 11 days of injections.
 You will meet with your doctor during this time to make sure that everything is on track, and that your body is producing multiple eggs, instead of just one.

 When the eggs are fully matured, a doctor will remove the eggs during a surgical procedure that lasts about 15 minutes.
 The eggs will be removed using a needle, but you will be sedated.
 This process doesn’t require stitches or incisions, so you can resume your normal activities after your appointment.